Piotrek12332121/solana_bot/README.md

 # solana_bot
 This is a simple bot that connects to available discord channel and informs  whether RSI indicator for SOL/USD trading pair is below 30 or above 70.

+Data is obtained with a help of ByBit API and then processed with pandas and pandas_ta libraries.
+The bot sends signals to the first channel it has permissions to write to.

 ## Usage
 Bot can be added to a server with a help of a link: